ShravyaSweet4/SUPER-MARKET/README.md

 # SUPER-MARKET
-This is a supermarket page.
+This is a supermarket website.